-Paying attention to what you’re doing is required if you want to build muscle because you want to build and improve the mind muscle connection to optimize growth.
+Paying attention to what you’re doing is required if you want to lose fat and build muscle because you want to build and improve the mind-muscle connection to optimize growth.

-A healthy mind body connection means you’re able to better feel your muscles working during each lift.
-You want to focus on improving the eccentric and concentric contractions which lead to small muscle tears that will rebuild to stronger muscles.
+A healthy mind-body connection means you’re able to better feel your muscles working during each lift.

-You know you’ve picked the right weight when the last 2-3 reps of your intended rep range is challenging.
+You know you’ve picked the right weight when the last 2 to 3 reps of your intended rep range is challenging.
 On occasion, you want to push past the burn and muscle fatigue for the last reps.

-This little bit of extra and pushing past the discomfort is the difference between an average body and body with more definition.
+This little bit of pushing past the discomfort is the difference between an average body and a body with more definition.
 Lifting almost to failure increases muscle recruitment, metabolic stress, and anabolic recruitment to grow muscles.

-For best recovery practices, allow at least a day but no more than 3 days of rest between workouts that stress the same muscle group.
-Overtraining results in diminished exercise capacity, possibly injury, and illness.
+For best recovery practices, allow at least a day, but no more than 3 days of rest between workouts that stress the same muscle group.
+Overtraining results in diminished exercise capacity, possible injury, and illness.

-Get 7-8 hours of sleep and be mindful of your stress levels to optimize recovery time.
-A lack of sleep and excess stress will spike cortisol levels leading to hunger cravings, down regulation of burning fat, and faster aging.
+Get 7 to 8 hours of sleep, and be mindful of your stress levels to optimize recovery time.
+A lack of sleep and excess stress will spike cortisol levels, leading to hunger cravings, decrease regulation of burning fat, and cause faster aging.

 Frequent program hopping stops you from getting any results.

-When you change programs too often you don’t make progress on each exercise.
-It becomes hard to gauge on whether you’re getting stronger or even getting results because you’re not allowing enough time for your body to adapt.
+When you change programs too often, you don’t make progress on each exercise.
+It becomes hard to gauge whether you’re getting stronger or even getting results because you’re not allowing enough time for your body to adapt.

 Strength is a skill that needs to be built and developed by practicing it consistently.
 If you’re changing the skill set too often, you won’t know if you’re improving, and, therefore, cutting yourself short of future muscle gains.